 OpenHub comes with enterprise functions like an asynchronous messaging model, cluster support, its own admin console and more.
-OpenHub is proven, stable and has been used by companies for more than 3 years.
+OpenHub is proven, stable and has been used successfully by companies for more than 3 years.

 Get all the advantages of Apache Camel - open source, a big community, documentation, third-party tools … But get more with OpenHub - proven application stack, enterprise functions, extension model and more.